 Small Study for “Homage to Marcel Duchamp”

-This new print by Susan Hiller is published by Ingleby Gallery as part of the Billboard for Edinburgh print series.
+Published by Ingleby Gallery as part of the Billboard for Edinburgh print series.

 Susan Hiller’s Homage to Marcel Duchamp is an archive of “aura photographs” that the artist has amassed over a number of years.
 The reference to Duchamp originates from the 1910 portrait of his friend Dr. Dumouchel in which vibrating colours follow the contours of the doctorʼs body and a luminous white band radiates from his healing hands.
 Hiller interprets this work as “an aura study in the clairvoyant tradition”.